Studying Tips for Trade School And College

 Exercise.
 Get moving.
 Walk.
 Join a gym; there are many affordable ones these days.
 It’s not only good for your body but also excellent for your brain.
 Exercise helps with memory and concentration, plus provides so many other essential benefits.
 Even if you can only fit in a half hour per day, do it.
 Anything is better than nothing.

-STUDY TIPS AND TRUCKS FOR SUCCESS
+STUDY TIPS AND TRICKS FOR SUCCESS

 Some students have built-in study habits from years at it.
 For others, this is all very new.
 Studying wasn’t something they really ever did.
 Regardless of where you fall on the study skill spectrum, there is always room for improvement or fine-tuning.
-Always keep in mind that having good study habits equates to getting good grades.
+Always keep in mind that having good study habits equates to getting good grades

 - Talk to your teachers.
 It’s a good idea to get to know them, and the TAs.
 Participate in class discussions.
 Talk to your instructor before or after class, depending on when his or her office hours are.
 Forging a relationship with your professors can help you when you need their help the most.